Nicholas slams Gulf Coast with dangerous flooding: Latest forecast - NewsBreak

 Flash flood watches are in effect through Friday in Louisiana, Mississippi, Alabama and Florida.

-The heaviest rain over the next 48 hours will be from Mississippi to Alabama to Florida where some areas could see another 6 inches.
+The heaviest rain will be from Mississippi to Alabama to Florida over the next 24 hours.

 Slow-moving Nicholas is an especially dangerous threat for Louisiana, which is still recovering from deadly Hurricane Ida and other devastating storms in 2021 and 2020.